Michael Maddox: Life and career

 Described as a famous equilibrist, Michael Maddox arrived first in Russia in 1766 as the manager of a museum of 'mechanical and physical representations', visiting both St Petersburg and Moscow.
 Leaving Russia he travelled to Madrid with his museum, and spent time in London in the ensuing decade.
 It is unclear whether he was related to Anthony Maddox, the successful slack-wire and theatre performer who drowned on a sea voyage to Dublin in 1758 along with Theophilus Cibber.
-There exists a possibility of confusion between the two with regard to references to equilibrism.
+There exists a possibility of confusion between the two with regard to references to equilibrium.

 However, an anecdote, submitted by one C. J. Harford, of Stapleton, Bristol, originally published in Felix Farley's "Bristol Journal", and widely repeated in the English press in the 1820s, talks of Harford having encountered a man named Maddox in Moscow in 1786.
 That tale claimed that this "Mr Maddox" was the sole survivor of the sinking of a packet off Holyhead in 1757 [sic - the correct date is 1758] that had claimed the lives of "the famous Tom [sic] Maddox, the rope dancer" and the rest of his family, and that Maddox had subsequently been brought up by his uncle "Seward", trumpeter of Bristol.
 This uncle would almost certainly be Samuel Seward (c.1737-1810), who was later owner of the New Sadler's Wells Theatre in Cheltenham, and who was still calling himself a trumpeter, of Bristol, when he wrote his will in 1799.
 This anecdote seems to support the idea that Michael Maddox was related to (and possibly the son of) Anthony ("Tom"?)
 Maddox.